penemue/modular-arithmetik/readme.md

 implementation of exponentiation without divisions using [Barrett reduction](https://en.wikipedia.org/wiki/Barrett_reduction).
 As `BigInteger.modPow()` uses [Montgomery multiplication](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication),
 it's interesting to compare these reduction methods.
 It can be done implicitly by a benchmark for modular exponentiation.
-For random 2048-bit moduli and 2000-bit exponents, the results are as follows:
+For 2048-bit modulus and 2000-bit exponent (both random), the results are as follows:
 ```
 Benchmark                                      Mode  Cnt   Score   Error  Units
 ModularExponentiationBenchmark.barrettExp     thrpt   20  66.158 ± 0.861  ops/s